 4. Practice deep breathing exercises together.
 Learn the pulse oximeter on your child’s finger the entire time, and take long, slow, deep breaths.
 Have them watch their heart rate drop as they practice deep breathing, which is a well-known relaxation method.

-Since this activity is called “How low can you go?” challenge your child to see, how low can they get their heart rate to drop?
+Since this activity is called “How low can you go?”
+Challenge your child to see how low their heart rate can drop.
 Can they make it lower than it was in the beginning?
 Record your final results.

 Explaining Why This Helps Self-Regulation